SemiQuant/RCAnalysis/README.md

 Takes as input MinION fastq files and primer sequence Searches for the primer sequence in each read cuts them up, creating a fastq file for each Has option for RCA and dumbell methods
+    For dumbell method, add option to orientate reads? or make sure its working in the consensus script.
   It does not remove the primer sequence, so these must be sof clipped in alignment (or trimmed before)
     Does this cause issue with the consensus calling?
 I dont think so (but its easy to edit if it does)